Teragam/JFXShader/README.md

 - It is not possible to use OpenGL shaders on Windows.
 - For DirectX, only ps_3_0 shaders are supported.
 - JavaFX requires DirectX shaders to be compiled with the `fxc` compiler.
 The following command can be used to compile HLSL shaders: `fxc.exe /nologo /T ps_3_0 /Fo .\shader.obj .\shader.hlsl`
+- On some systems (i.e. VMs), it is necessary to enable the GPU usage by setting the `prism.forceGPU` system property to `true`.
+- Due to dirty region optimizations, JavaFX may apply the shader effect only to the dirty region of the node.
+This can lead to artifacts.
+To disable dirty region optimizations, set the `prism.dirtyopts` system property to `false`.